What Is the Cornea?

 Does My Corneal Condition Require Surgery?

 Depending on the conditions that impact the cornea, surgery might be needed.
 If this is the case, our team is going to be with you every step of the way, making sure that you have plenty of guidance as you try to find the decision that is right for you.
-There are multiple types of surgery and one of the options is a corneal transplant.
+There are multiple types of surgery including corneal cross-linking and corneal transplants.

-If you are looking to learn more about cornea conditions and surgical procedures, then reach out to us today to make an appointment with a member of our team.
-We will work with you to find the right surgical procedure and deliver the care you need in an affordable way.
+If you are looking to learn more about cornea conditions and surgical procedures, make an appointment with a member of our team.
+We will work with you to find the right surgical procedure and deliver the care you need.
 If you would like to learn more, call us today to make an appointment with the best eye doctors in Arizona.